 A Community School is a place and a set of partnerships between a school and community resources and programs to not only provide academics, but also health and social services, youth and community development, as well as community engagement.

 Due to the rapid suburbanization of poverty, suburban schools like Sterling Elementary are in need of greater support for disadvantaged students and their families.
-With the Community School approach, vulnerable children and their families will have improved access to a range of wraparound services addressing health issues, language barriers, food insecurity, school readiness and more.
-If these programs are made available at the school, working parents or those without transportation will not have to worry about how to get their kids to and from appointments and enrichment programs.
+With the Community School approach, vulnerable children and their families have improved access to a range of wraparound services addressing health issues, language barriers, food insecurity, school readiness and more.
+When these programs are made available at the school, working parents or those without transportation will not have to worry about how to get their kids to and from appointments and enrichment programs.
 Parents can also breathe easier knowing their kids are being supervised after school.

 To date, 100WomenStrong has identified and engaged the following potential partners for the Sterling Elementary Community School:

 - Apple Federal Credit Union – EASE Program

 - Backpack Coalition